Qallupilluit

-In Inuit mythology, the Qallupilluit (a.k.a.
-Qalupalik) are creatures that live along Arctic shorelines near ice floes.
+In Inuit mythology, the Qallupilluit or Qalupalik are creatures that live along Arctic shorelines near ice floes.
 They are said to steal children that wander too close to the water.
-This myth is believed to serve the purpose of protecting children from a dangerous environment, keeping them from wandering too close to the ice.
+This myth is believed to serve the purpose of protecting children from a dangerous environment, such as keeping them from playing on hazardous sea ice.

 Appearance

 The accounts of the appearance of the Qallupilluit differ across tales, but there are some commonalities.
 The Qallupilluit is often described as having green, slimy skin, long hair, and long fingernails.
 Their hands are webbed like an aquatic creature, along with scales and fins.
 It wears an amautik, an Inuit parka mostly worn by women.
 Some say that their parkas are made of eider duck feathers and are used to carry kidnapped children.
 It is said to have two flippers, one is able to emit a shrill sound that paralyzes its victims.
 They also have the ability to alter their appearance, through a technique known as pilutitaminik.

 While some interpretations include the pronoun 'he', the Qallupilluit is predominantly described in a feminine manner.
 It is said that the Qallupilluik uses the abducted children to maintain her long, flowing hair.